buckbaskin/formak/designs/python_library_for_model_evaluation.md

 7. Add unit testing, etc
 8. Refactor/cleanup
 9. Write up successes, retro of what changed (so I can check for this in future designs)

+## Post Review

+### 2022-09-10

+Selecting `numba` for the Python compiler
+- Pure python written source code
+- Simple Python -> compiled Python syntax
+- Designed for use with numpy
+- SIMD vectorization under the hood